Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Shellder.md

 ---
 Ability1: Shell Armor
 Ability2: Skill Link
+Baby: 'No'
+BookImageName: HOME090.png
+BookShinyImageName: HOME090_s.png
 BoxSprite: SRD-BoxSprite-shellder.png
+DexCategory: Bivalve Pokemon
+DexDescription: "It lives at the bottom of the sea and rivers.
+It feeds on algae but\
+  \ it\u2019s attracted to sweet substances.
+When frightened it will shut its clam\
+  \ and lock it to be almost impossible to open."
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 3
+  Feet: 1.0
+  Meters: 0.3
 HiddenAbility: Overcoat
 HomeSprite: SRD-HomeSprite-shellder.png
 Learnset: '[[SRD-Shellder-Learnset]]'
 Legendary: 'No'
 Name: Shellder
 Number: 90
+PrimaryEggGroup: Water 3
+SecondaryEggGroup: ''
 Sprite: shellder.png
 Type1: Water
 Type2: ''
+Weight:
+  Hectograms: 40
+  Kilograms: 4.0
+  Pounds: 8.8
 ---

 #PokeroleSRD/Pokedex